 A child may sign him/her/themselves out of the program and walk home on their own only if their transportation plan is properly documented in their enrollment form.
 Students must be at least nine-years-old to sign themselves out of BASEC programs.
-If you wish to allow your child to sign out and walk home on their own, please complete and sign all fields in the "Consent for Child to Leave the Program" section of the Enrollment Form (BASEC @ Maynard Families please reach out to the Site Director).
+If you wish to allow your child to sign out and walk home on their own, please complete and sign all fields in the "Consent for Child to Leave the Program" section of the Enrollment Form.
 If you plan to update or change your walking plans or have any questions about this permission, please speak with a BASEC Site Director.